Configuration

 To configure Global Identity Provider Settings (Step 1), you need ONE of the following:

-- modify_idp_configurationpermission on the root team
+modify_idp_configurationpermission on the root teamadminroleaccess_reviews_adminrole

 Read-Only Access to Configuration: